quanteda/quanteda_landing/content/performance.markdown

 ## 2. Tokenization

-Having created the corpus objects for each package, we measure the time it takes to tokenize the corpus.
+Having created the corpus objects for each package, we measure the time it takes to tokenize the corpus. **quanted** and **tm** have multiple tokenizers, but these are the fastest options.

 ```r